MohamedLatif5/MohamedLatif5/README.md

 software developer
 ------------------

-Junior Frontend Developer specializing in building modern web applications.
+Frontend Developer specializing in building modern web applications.
 Proficient in front-end development using React.js, with a strong understanding of JavaScript and TypeScript.
 I am enthusiastic about contributing to open-source projects and eager to collaborate in a team environment to develop innovative web solutions.
 * 🌍  I'm based in Cairo, Egypt.
 * ✉️  You can contact me at [mohamedlatif505@gmail.com](mailto:mohamedlatif505@gmail.com)